SLoMo: A General System for Legged Robot Motion Imitation from Casual Videos: Video-to-Robot Motion Transfer

 We use its gradients to update the model parameters $\sigma$, $\lambda$, $\kappa$, and $\eta$ with the Adam optimizer \cite{kingma2014adam}.

 \textbf{Physics Roll-Out Cost}: Using only the rendering cost, the trained shape model can generate motions from the same view point~\cite{yang_banmo_2022}.
-However, these motions are often physically unrealistic due to scale ambiguity at each individual patch~\cite{hartley2003multiple, kumar2019superpixel} --- a common issue for reconstructing monocular videos.
-For example, a dog can be up close and floating in the air or far-away and on the ground.
+However, these motions are often physically unrealistic due to piece-wise scale ambiguity at each individual patch~\cite{ kumar2019superpixel} --- a common issue for reconstructing monocular videos.
+For example, a dog can be up close and floating in the air or far away and on the ground.
 Both are equally valid from the same monocular visual evidence, but only the latter obeys physics.
 To resolve this ambiguity, we introduce a physics-roll-out cost in the optimization problem to encourage a physically plausible rendering solution.

-Treating the key-point skeleton as a floating-base multi-rigid-body system, we denote its generalized coordinates as $q(t)$ \cite{mistry2010inverse}.
+Treating the key-point skeleton as a floating-base multi-rigid-body system, we denote its generalized coordinates as $q(t)$ .
 During differentiable rendering, using the latest parameters $\kappa$ and $\eta$, we can generate a reference trajectory $q_d(t)$ with $t \in \{1\dots T\}$.
-Then, in a differentiable simulator \cite{warp2022}, we simulate the multi-body key-point skeleton model with a simple PD controller attempting to track $q_d(t)$ to compute the following cost,

-This cost function is differentiable with respect to $\kappa$, $\eta$, and $\xi$.
+Then, in a differentiable simulator \cite{warp2022}, we simulate the multi-body key-point skeleton model with a simple PD controller attempting to track $q_d(t)$ to compute the following cost, This cost function is differentiable with respect to $\kappa$, $\eta$, and $\xi$.
 Note that, in this stage, the physics cost only encourages physical realism in a ``soft'' way and does not guarantee dynamic feasibility like later stages in SLoMo.
 Thus, we deem the rendered key-point trajectory physically \emph{plausible}.